 There are some big changes afoot and our advice to buy-side firms is clear: take a good look at your benchmark data management strategy and ask yourself: will it be fit for the changes the EU Benchmark Regulation is bringing about?

-View the latest timeline of the EU financial benchmark reform here and our paper reviewing processes and procedures surrounding the management of benchmark activities to increase benchmark transparency and comply with new legislation here.
+View our paper reviewing processes and procedures surrounding the management of benchmark activities to increase benchmark transparency and comply with new legislation here.

 For further information, please contact us.